 Once the Foundation has received proof that the tuition fees have been paid, the scholarship payment will be made and a letter will be sent directly to the recipients.

 In the event that applicants fail to provide proof that they have paid the tuition fees by the specified deadlines, the scholarship will be automatically canceled and a payment will not be made.

 Deadline for submitting applications

-Applicants are responsible for provide the application by the deadlines.
+Applicants are responsible for submitting the application by the deadline.